databricks-academy/please-see-databricks-academy/README.md

-# Please See Databricks Academy
+# Please see Databricks Academy

 The courseware materials for this course are no longer available through GitHub.